VEAF/VEAF-Mission-Creation-Tools/README.md

 - managing security (not allowing everyone to do every action)
 - define groups templates

-And also lots of design-time functionality :
+And also lots of design-time functionality:
 - automatically populating FARPs and grass runways with all that is neeed
 - spawning things at the start of a mission (interpreter of data stored in a fake unit on the mission)
 - normalizing a mission file (removing useless key in the dictionary, sorting everything) so it's easy to compare versions